hmorchid/ada-project-analytixxperts2023/index.md

 ## Causal Analysis accross time periods

 The preceding section aimed to conduct a global causal analysis spanning the entire history of cinema.
 However, the film industry is subject to evolution over time.
 Consequently, this section is dedicated to exploring whether ethnic or gender diversity has influenced box office revenues or movie ratings across different years.
 Analyzing every single year is not feasible due to practical constraints.
-Therefore, we will segment the data into decade-long intervals, with each segment containing roughly an equal number of films.
+Therefore, we segmented the data into decade-long intervals, with each segment containing roughly an equal number of films.

 #### Impact of Ethnic Diversity on Box Office